LeoIacca/rPOP/README.md

 ## Warning to rPOP users!

 - Any change in the rPOP methods described above, e.g. changing the target resolution, using different templates, using different ROIs for quantification, automatically invalidated the Centiloid conversion formulas described in the paper.
 For any of these changes, users will be required to run their own Centiloid pipeline as described in Klunk et al., 2015 Alzheimer's & Dementia

+## Replication dataset

+A database "ADNIReplicationData.csv" can be found in the rPOP repository and can be used to replicate numbers and estimations generated in the study.
+The dataset includes N=200 random image data from our N=1518 ADNI dataset (100 per tracer), with included a dictionary file.
+Users can download the corresponding images from ADNI (publicly available) and test their rPOP setup before proceeding with the analyses.
+Average binding values and estimated FWHMs should be nearly identical to those available in the database.